cardanobay/cardano-builder/README.md

 for GNU/Linux 3.2.0, BuildID[sha1]=e6c5d1d3c97588b19dc71aed1b95bd1f156d1c56, with debug_info, not stripped,
 ```
 There are four problems with this approach.
-1) You must install all required libraries on your system, and on every system, the procedure differs.
+1) You must install all the required libraries on your system, and on each system, the installation and configure procedure differs.
 2) If the system is updated (apt/yum/dnf update), the libraries and cardano binaries could suddenly become incompatible.
-3) It embed a lot of unnecessary data to the file system (because often, you install hundred of MB of package just to have a small .so library).
-Not a good idea if you want to run your node, let's say, on docker.
+3) It adds a lot of unnecessary data to the file system (because often, you install hundred of MB of package just to have a small .so library).
+Not a good idea if you want to run a very small node, let's say, on Docker on AWS.
 4) The binaries are not portable.
 It means, you have to rebuild (or download) a pre-compiled binary for each operating system and version you want to use.

 A contrario, we call "static" a binary that contains all required library in itself.
-It is possible to have a fully static binary, by compiling the code with [musl-libc](https://wiki.musl-libc.org/  "musl-libc").
-You can then copy the binary on every linux distribution, wihout installing any dependencies.
+It is possible to have a fully static binary, by compiling the cardano source code with [musl-libc](https://wiki.musl-libc.org/  "musl-libc").
+You can then copy the compiled binaries on every linux distribution, wihout installing any dependencies.
 The same binary can run on Debian, Centos, Redhat, Fedora, Ubuntu etc. in every version, without needing to install a single additional package.

 When you analyze a static binary, this is what you get :